chapayGhub/SIPbot/README.md

 - When a user press a number on his phone, `DTMF N\n` is sent to the program, where `N` is the key pressed.

-- When the call is closed, `FNSH\n` is sent to the program.
+- When the caller hangs up, `DISC\n` is sent to the program.

 #### Commands sent from your program to SIPbot